An Alternative Explanation of the Subud Exercise in Psychological Terms

 focus darts around in the network of concepts and linguistic codes which

-orders of their world-model.
-Thought involves very powerful symbolic or

-of analysis and inference, however, which involve the modelling of relations

-that appear to exist between more basic ‘sensory’ components of the

 world-model.
+Thought involves very powerful symbolic or linguistic modelling

+inference, however, which involve the modelling of relations that appear to

+exist between more basic ‘sensory’ components of the world-model.
+Thought and

-Thought and imagination also allow the world-model to compare sets
+imagination also allow the world-model to compare sets of its components

-of its components against one another — essentially cross-checking for
+against one another — essentially cross-checking for self-consistency.

 (4) The world-model’s own prioritisations are part of

-outcomes, especially with regard to strategic ‘higher order’ equilibrium —
+priorities itself, especially with regard to ‘higher order’ consequences;

-valuing imagined situations which are conducive to first-order equilibrium.
+strategically valuing imagined situations that are conducive to basic,

-suitably equipped to map its environment, including the possible relations that
+suitably equipped to map its environment, including the ‘possible’ relations

-priorities, it progressively updates itself against the relevant details of its
+these it progressively updates itself (while cross-checking the contextual

-The mechanism hence delineates the interesting from the plausible, narrowing
+equilibrium.
+Such a mechanism delineates the ‘interesting’ from the plausible,

-the modelled possibilities of what’s present.
-I’d argue that it has subjective
+narrowing the modelled possibilities of what’s present.
+I’d say it has genuine

-awareness, whether rudimentary or profound, depending on the organism.
-I
+subjective awareness, whether rudimentary or profound, depending on the

 data-inquisitive state of doing.
 Rather than a pure, sublimely poised,

-it’s an extremely specific, powerfully coordinated, integrated process
+an extremely specific, powerfully coordinated, integrated process happening

-happening imprecisely inside conscious entities.
-Moreover, as the brain
+imprecisely inside conscious entities.
+Moreover, as the brain embodies the

-embodies the model’s activity, it’s incapable of modelling the activity itself
+model’s activity, it’s incapable of modelling the activity itself other than

-ever-present disequilibria demanding to be rationally resolved.
-Since our
+ever-present disequilibria that are queuing up to be rationally resolved.
+Since

 prioritisation system is needed — focusing rationality on the issues of